tiepdotme/samwize.com/_posts/2016-02-28-everything-about-xcode-ui-testing-snapshot.markdown

 Pitfall: Some components such as `UIBarButtonItem` don't have the accessibility identifier field under identifier inspector.
 You could still add it as user defined runtime attributes `accessibilityIdentifier` with type String.

+## Tool: Accessibility Inspector

+You can open the tool from Xcode > Open Developer Tool > Accessibility Inspector

+Run in the simulator, click on the button in top toolbar to start inspection.

 ## Print UI Hierarchy